Emily-Thomas/bestrong/docs/WORKOUT_EXECUTION_SPEC.md

 1. **Client Status Management**: Transition clients from "prospect" to "active" when they sign up
 2. **Recommendation Acceptance**: Accept AI-proposed recommendations when client becomes active
 3. **Workout Execution**: Track when workouts are run and record actual performance data
-4. **Performance Tracking**: Store actual reps, RPE, rounds, and feedback notes for each workout
+4. **Performance Tracking**: Store actual reps, RIR, rounds, and feedback notes for each workout
 5. **Progressive Generation**: Generate next week's workouts based on original plan + actual performance data
 6. **Week Management**: Complete all workouts in a week before generating the next week